Dilated cardiomyopathy: Genetics

 About 25–35% of affected individuals have familial forms of the disease, with most mutations affecting genes encoding cytoskeletal proteins, while some affect other proteins involved in contraction.
 The disease is genetically heterogeneous, but the most common form of its transmission is an autosomal dominant pattern.

 Autosomal recessive (as found, for example, in Alström syndrome), X-linked (as in Duchenne muscular dystrophy), and mitochondrial inheritance of the disease is also found.
 Some relatives of those affected by dilated cardiomyopathy have preclinical, asymptomatic heart-muscle changes.

 Other cytoskeletal proteins involved in DCM include α-cardiac actin, desmin, and the nuclear lamins A and C. Mitochondrial deletions and mutations presumably cause DCM by altering myocardial ATP generation.
+Nuclear coding variations for mitochondrial complex II have also shown pathogenicity for dilated cardiomyopathy, designated 1GG for SDHA.

 Kayvanpour et al. performed 2016 a meta-analysis with the largest dataset available on genotype-phenotype associations in DCM and mutations in lamin (LMNA), phospholamban (PLN), RNA Binding Motif Protein 20 (RBM20), Cardiac Myosin Binding Protein C (MYBPC3), Myosin Heavy Chain 7 (MYH7), Cardiac Troponin T 2 (TNNT2), and Cardiac Troponin I (TNNI3).
 They also reviewed recent studies investigating genotype-phenotype associations in DCM patients with titin (TTN) mutations.
 LMNA and PLN mutation carriers showed a high prevalence of cardiac transplantation and ventricular arrhythmia.
 Dysrhythmias and sudden cardiac death (SCD) was shown to occur even before the manifestation of DCM and heart failure symptoms in LMNA mutation carriers.